Depression & Erectile Dysfunction

 A note about sex and gender

 There are different levels of sex and gender.
-In this article, the word “male” or “female” or both will be used to describe a person’s sex at birth.
+In this article, the word “male” and/or “female” or any one may be used to describe a person’s sex at birth.

 Can depression cause erectile dysfunction?